intel-iot-devkit/smart-video-workshop/object-detection/README.md

  	cd $SV/object-detection/
 	make

-#### 5. Before running, download the test video file to a new videos directory.
+#### 5. Download the test video file to the smart video workshop folder.
-Note: For dry-run on May 4th, the video is in the object-detectoin/models folder, cars_1920x1080.h264.

 	wget https://pixabay.com/en/videos/download/video-1900_source.mp4?attachment

-#### 6. Run the security barrier sample application to use the Inference Engine on a video
+#### 6. Run the security barrier sample application to use the Inference Engine on the test video
 The below command runs the application

 	 cd ../..